HefnySco/andruav_ap_wiki/source/andruav-fpv.rst

 |

 Andruav FPV is very distinguished, as it allows multiple GCS to receive a video broadcast from the same vehicle.
 Those GCSs could be in different places in the world and they all share the same video streaming from drone.
-Also video streaming receiving is supported by Andruav GCS mobile app, as well as :ref:`andruav-web-client`.
+Also video streaming receiving is supported by Andruav GCS mobile app, as well as :ref:`webclient-whatis`.

 |